What happens when the highest quality lenses meet with an action sports eyewear brand?

 The Carl Zeiss sunglasses lenses are second to none in terms of clarity and protection.

-They’re the best travel sunglasses we’ve ever come across, thanks to their durability, light weight, functionality- and of course, their awesome aesthetics.
+They’re the best beach sunglasses we’ve ever come across, thanks to their durability, light weight, functionality- and of course, their awesome aesthetics.

 All things considered, LiP’s are top rated sunglasses in our books.